Mitchell Starc: Personal life

 Starc is of Slovene descent.
 He is the elder brother of Australian Olympic high jumper Brandon Starc.

-In 2015, Starc became engaged to fellow Australian cricketer Alyssa Healy and they married on 15 April 2016.
-Starc and Healy are only the third married couple to both play Test cricket, after Roger and Ruth Prideaux, who represented England in the 1950s and 1960s, as well as Guy and Rasanjali de Alwis, who represented Sri Lanka in the 1980s and 1990s.
+In 2015, Starc became engaged to fellow Australian cricketer Alyssa Healy, and they married on 15 April 2016.
+Starc and Healy were only the third married couple to both play Test cricket, after Roger and Ruth Prideaux, who represented England in the 1950s and 1960s, as well as Guy and Rasanjali de Alwis, who represented Sri Lanka in the 1980s and 1990s.
+They have since been joined by married women's couples: Katherine and Nat Sciver-Brunt, and Marizanne Kapp and Dane van Niekerk.
 They met when they were 9, when both were wicketkeepers for Northern Districts.
-In March 2020, Starc flew home ahead of the final ODI match against South Africa, so he could watch Healy play in the final of the 2020 ICC Women's T20 World Cup.
+In March 2020, Starc flew home ahead of the final ODI match against South Africa so he could watch Healy play in the final of the 2020 ICC Women's T20 World Cup.

 Starc supports the Greater Western Sydney Giants in the Australian Football League.
+He and his wife Alyssa Healy were named joint number 1 ticket holders of the club in 2025.
+He also grew up supporting rugby league club the St. George Dragons.